zooko/smalloc/README.md

 # Caveats

 No warranty!
 Not supported.
 Never been security audited.
-First time Rust project (and since it is a low-level memory allocator, Jack O'Connor gave it the award for "worst choice ever for a first-time Rust project").
+First time Rust project (and Jack O'Connor told me, laughing, that a low-level memory manager was "worst choice ever for a first-time Rust project").
 There is no security contact information nor anyone you can contact for help using this code.

 Also, it doesn't really have complete unit tests yet, hasn't been subjected to code coverage analysis, hasn't been used in production,